apostrophecms/docs/docs/guide/pages.md

 };
 ```

-See the [content schema](/guide/introduction.md#content-schemas) page for more on configuring fields.
+See the [field schema](/guide/content-schema.md) page for more on configuring fields.

 ::: tip
 We can add functionality to the default home page type by adding a configuration file for it at `modules/@apostrophecms/home-page/index.js`.
 Add new fields to it as in the example above and this core page type will be ready for additional content possibilities.
 Or it will be once we update its page template...
 See below.